Why I Do This Services Experience Map Start a conversation

 Investigator progress reports with renewal recommendations

-At Wellcome Leap's 1kD program, I coordinated ten global sites with a single data governance structure built at the start so the program spent its time managing science, not managing confusion.
-At Dup15q foundation I conducted scientific evaluation, synthesizing findings into board recommendations, and communicating the difficult ones to investigators without damaging long-term relationships.
-I am a the scientific evaluator and the program manager — when I read a progress report, I understand what's being said, what isn't, and whether the milestone was genuinely met or met on paper.
+At Wellcome Leap's 1kD program I coordinated ten global sites with a single data governance structure built at the start, so the program spent its time managing science, not confusion.
+At the Dup15q Foundation I synthesized scientific findings into board recommendations and communicated the difficult ones to investigators without damaging long-term relationships.
+I am both the scientific evaluator and the program manager — when I read a progress report, I see what's being said, what isn't, and whether a milestone was genuinely met or met on paper.

 In practice